 Leader Line: 40 to 50 Lb clear monofilament leader or fluorocarbon leader.
 The heavier weight leader line helps serve as a shock absorber during aggressive strikes as well as additional abrasion resistance for the rough mouth of a catfish.

 Hook: Any hook will work for the most part so you’re preferred option is fine.
-For channel catfish fishing with prepared baits we prefer a #4 or #6 4X strong treble hook.
-For blue catfish, flatheads and larger channel cats then circle hooks are our favorites.
+For channel catfish fishing with prepared baits, we prefer a #4 or #6 4X strong treble hook.
+For blue catfish, flathead, and larger channel cats then circle hooks are our favorites.
 Popular circle hook options are the Team Catfish Double Action Circle Hook in size 5/0 or 8/0.
 If you prefer an octopus style circle hook check out the Whisker Seeker Octo-Circle.

-Swivel: There’s many sizes and styles of barrel swivels that will work.
+Swivel: There are many sizes and styles of barrel swivels that will work.
 You can use the basic brass barrel swivel or for extra performance try something like a ball bearing swivel or crane swivel.
 Popular sizes are size 1/0 and size three.
 Just tailor the swivel size to the size catfish you’ll be targeting.

-For more in depth information on the catfishing gear needed for this rig and more be sure to check out the Ultimate Guide To Catfishing Gear.
+For more in-depth information on the catfishing gear needed for this rig and more be sure to check out the Ultimate Guide To Catfishing Gear.

 How To Tie The Slip Sinker Rig

-- Determine leader length and cut to appropriate length (allow a couple of extra inches for knot tying etc so you have some room to work with).
+- Determine leader length and cut to the appropriate length (allow a couple of extra inches for knot tying etc so you have some room to work with).
 Twelve to eighteen inches is a good general length and is preferred by most anglers.

 - The longer the leader the more a fish can move with your bait without you feeling it and the more the bait will move around in the water.

-- Longer leaders also have tendency to hang up more so if you are fishing in water where there are a lot of snags or you are having problems getting hung up, try shortening your leader.
+- Longer leaders also have a tendency to hang up more so if you are fishing in the water where there are a lot of snags or you are having problems getting hung up, try shortening your leader.

-- For aggressive fish a longer leader can be used but when fish are less aggressive a shorter leader length will give you greater feeling and you’ll know sooner when a fish is “playing” with your bait.
+- For aggressive fish, a longer leader can be used but when fish are less aggressive a shorter leader length will give you greater feeling and you’ll know sooner when a fish is “playing” with your bait.

 - Tie the hook to the leader line using a Palomar knot or the easy snell knot.
 The easy snell is preferred for circles as it impacts the hook direction and can affect the hook set.
 Learn more about these knots in the four fishing knots every catfish angler should know.